 Money is a powerful motivator, and it’s among the top reasons many people have for getting a real estate license.
-But North Carolina real estate brokers and other real estate agents are not compensated for their work like the average 9-to-5 worker.
+But North Carolina real estate brokers are not compensated for their work like the average 9-to-5 worker.

 It’s important to note here that in North Carolina, a licensed real estate agent is called a broker.
-The person at the brokerage who oversees the brokers (agents) is called a broker-in-charge in North Carolina.
+The person at the brokerage who oversees the brokers (agents) is called a “broker-in-charge” or “managing broker” in North Carolina.

 Let’s use a 5% commission rate as an example.
-So for a $250,000.00 property, the 5% commission paid upon the closing of that property will be $12,500.00.
-That does not mean that the agent walks away with $12,500.00.
-The broker for whom the agent works will receive a portion of the commission.
+So for a $250,000 property, the 5% commission paid upon the closing of that property will be $12,500.
+That does not mean that the broker walks away with $12,500.
+The managing broker for whom the broker works will receive a portion of the commission.

-The most common arrangement of payment between a broker and an agent is the commission split.
-Depending on what has been agreed to when the broker agreed to hold the agent’s license, a certain percentage of the commission is paid to the broker and the remaining percentage to the agent.
-Assuming the traditional 50/50 commission split, each will receive a commission check of $6,250.00 at the closing of escrow on that one property.
+The most common arrangement of payment between a broker-in-charge and a broker is the commission split.
+Depending on what has been agreed to when the broker-in-charge agreed to hold the broker’s license, a certain percentage of the commission is paid to the broker-in-charge and the remaining percentage to the broker.
+Assuming the traditional 50/50 commission split, each will receive a commission check of $6,250 at the closing of escrow on that one property.

-Using the example sale and assuming only one property closes per month, a real estate agent is looking at making $75,000.00 a year.
-A real estate agent who is dedicated and in tune with the market in which he or she is working has a much greater income potential than commissions from one single closing per month.
+Using the example sale and assuming only one property closes per month, a real estate broker is looking at making $75,000 a year.
+A real estate broker who is dedicated and in tune with the market in which he or she is working has a much greater income potential than commissions from one single closing per month.
 When you are dealing with commissions of this size, you are talking major increases in income.
-Even two closings per month could raise your annual income to $150,000.00.
+Even two closings per month could raise your annual income to $150,000.

 How do real estate brokers-in-charge get paid?

 As a North Carolina real estate broker-in-charge, commissions come even easier.
-By holding the real estate license of the brokers who work under you and maintaining their space in your offices to whatever degree you are contracted to do so, you will collect your part of the commission split not just from the one agent, but every agent under your brokerage.
-If you have five brokers working out of your office and each is closing just one deal per month, then as their broker-in-charge, you would be making $31,250.00 per month without ever showing a property.
+By holding the real estate license of the brokers who work under you and maintaining their space in your offices to whatever degree you are contracted to do so, you will collect your part of the commission split not just from the one broker, but every broker under your brokerage.
+If you have five brokers working out of your office and each is closing just one deal per month, then as their broker-in-charge, you would be making $31,250 per month without ever showing a property.